n00b69/woa-mh2lm5g/guide/reinstall.md

 > If you get `Error 87`, check the index of your image with `dism /get-imageinfo /ImageFile:path\to\install.esd`, then replace `index:6` with the actual index number of **Windows 11 Pro** in your image

+### Copying your boot.img into Windows
+> If you have a copy of your rooted boot image, copy it into Windows now.
+If not, make a copy using WOA Helper later.
+- Drag and drop the **root.img** from the **platform-tools** folder into the **WINMH2LM5G** disk in Windows Explorer, then rename it to **boot.img**

 ### Installing Drivers
-> Unpack the driver archive, then open the `OfflineUpdater.cmd` file (if an error shows up, run `OfflineUpdaterFix.cmd` instead)
+- Unpack the driver archive, then open the `OfflineUpdater.cmd` file (if an error shows up, run `OfflineUpdaterFix.cmd` instead)

 > If it asks you to enter a letter, enter the drive letter of **WINMH2LM5G** (which should be **X**), then press enter